JohnEarnest/Decker/docs/format.md

 - The order of property lines within a `{widget}` chunk is likewise the drawing order of those widgets.
 - The `{widget}` chunk describes the contents of its preceding `{card:ID}` chunk.

-IDs and the contents of a `{script:ID}` chunk can contain nearly any printable ASCII characters.
+IDs and the contents of a `{script:ID}` chunk can contain nearly any characters.
 To avoid ambiguity, the following _plain_ characters can be replaced with equivalent _escaped_ sequences of characters:

 | Plain | Escaped | Notes                                                       |
 | :---- | :------ | :---------------------------------------------------------- |